 Benzodiazepines are often used as premedication for general anesthesia or for anxiolysis in patients who are undergoing regional anesthesia.
 Midazolam (Versed) is the most commonly used preoperative sedative and can provide anxiolysis, sedation, and amnesia.
 Diazepam (Valium) causes veno-irritation on injection in contrast to midazolam which is painless.
 Midazolam also offers quicker onset and shorter duration of action than lorazepam.
 Lorazepam is a long-acting sedative hypnotic not commonly used for anesthesia.
 All benzodiazepines suppress the ventilatory response to hypercarbia.
 Therefore, providers must be careful in patients with COPD or respiratory insufficiency.

-Synthetic narcotics are particularly potent narcotics, which restricts their routine use to the operating room where ventilatory support is readily available.
-As with other narcotics, these drugs can cause meiosis, respiratory depression, bradycardia, constipation and urinary retention.
-Synthetic narcotics include alfentanil, sufentanil, remifentanil, and fentanyl.
+Synthetic opioids are particularly potent opioids, which restricts their routine use to the operating room where ventilatory support is readily available.
+As with other opioids, these drugs can cause meiosis, respiratory depression, bradycardia, constipation and urinary retention.
+Synthetic opioids include alfentanil, sufentanil, remifentanil, and fentanyl.
 These medications produce rapid and intense analgesia.
 Fentanyl is one hundred times, and sufentanil one thousand times more potent than morphine.
 Remifentanil is an expensive, ultrashort-acting opioid resulting in minimal “drug hangover” and no residual analgesia.
 These qualities can be beneficial in endoscopic procedures and neurosurgery; however, rapid tolerance can occur resulting in increased opioid requirements postoperatively.
 These agents can cause profound respiratory depression and chest wall rigidity.